 The Best Amusement Parks to Visit This Winter

-LegoLandCarlsbad, California & Winter Haven, Florida
+Carlsbad, California & Winter Haven, Florida

+LegoLand isn’t just for kids, and a visit to either its California or Florida location during the winter means you picked the ideal time to go.
+Given the mild climates of both states, visiting the parks means you get to unleash your inner bricklayer without a bulky parka getting in the way.
+Both bring polar vibes to warmer climates, including a 30-foot Christmas tree made of, yup, LEGOs.
 If a mountain of colorful plastic doesn’t really excite you (you monster), then go for the nightly snowfall, especially if you don’t live in a place where winter means snow and gray skies 24/7.
-But even the most ardent Grinch -- who's actually associated with a different theme park on this list, but bear with us -- should consider winter a prime time to ride the rides and walk among the block cities: Both parks are open year round, ensuring that, even in the middle of February, everything will remain awesome.
+But even the most ardent Grinch—who's actually associated with a different theme park on this list, but bear with us—should consider winter a prime time to ride the rides and walk among the block cities: Both parks are open year round, ensuring that, even in the middle of February, everything will remain awesome.

-Fact: One of the most exciting parts about the holidays is the food, and what better place to spend your time eating than California’s very first theme park, Knott’s Berry Farm?
+Fact: One of the most exciting parts about winter is the comfort food, and what better place to spend your time eating than California’s very first theme park, Knott’s Berry Farm?
 What started as a roadside berry stand and chicken dinner restaurant almost a century ago is now one of Southern California’s most popular theme parks, complete with coasters and water slides.
-A holiday trip to Knott’s means gracious helpings of poutine, “Christmas Chicago Dogs,” peppermint and horchata funnel cakes, and eggnog Christmas tree-shaped cheesecake on a stick.
-But if you're going for more than just the food (which, I suppose is acceptable), then make sure you witness the greatness of the Holiday Ice Show which features your Snoopy and the rest of the Peanuts gang... on ice, obviously.
-Things remain merry until January 5th.
-After that, things revert to merely "happy," but with non-peak season crowds and non-peak summer sunburns incurred while waiting for the Supreme Scream.
+A wintertime trip to Knott’s means gracious helpings of poutine, “Christmas Chicago Dogs,” peppermint and horchata funnel cakes, and eggnog Christmas tree-shaped cheesecake on a stick.
+If you're planning a holiday trip, time you visit with the Holiday Ice Show, which features Snoopy and the rest of the Peanuts gang (on ice, obviously) and runs through early January.
+After that, there's still plenty of Peanuts-themed fun to be had—but minus the peak season crowds and peak summer sunburns usually incurred while waiting for the Supreme Scream.

-If your idea of a vacation involves being nestled within the Great Smoky Mountains at one of the most visited theme parks in the world -- really! -- then Dollywood is the place to go.
-Basically Dolly Parton's amusement-filled monument to, well, Dolly Parton, the Tennessee theme park has appeal beyond fans of country and bluegrass -- though those people are more or less guaranteed an experience similar to finding out heaven is covered in rhinestones.
+If your idea of a vacation involves being nestled within the Great Smoky Mountains at one of the most visited theme parks in the world—really!—then Dollywood is the place to go.
+Basically, Dolly Parton's amusement-filled monument to, well, Dolly Parton, the Tennessee theme park has appeal beyond fans of country and bluegrass—though those people are more or less guaranteed an experience similar to finding out heaven is covered in rhinestones.

-There are many reasons to go to Kings Dominion, like testing your bravery on the Berserker, or flying at 67 miles per hour on the Dominator.
+There are many reasons to go to Kings Dominion, like testing your bravery on the Berserker or flying at 67 miles per hour on the Dominator.
 But during the holidays, it comes down to three words: Spiked hot chocolate.
 While many kid-centered amusement parks prohibit the selling and drinking of alcohol, you need not worry about that at Kings Dominion.
 There are multiple spots to grab a nice cup of this spiked treat, along with a range of local craft beers, wine, and another adult Christmas classic: spiked eggnog.
 The park closes for the winter on January 1 and specific operating dates prior to then can be found here.

 There’s so much happening at Carowinds Winterfest that it would take the rest of winter just to tell you about it all.
 Just know there will be many, many lights and live performances, including jingles from Carowinds’ musical acts Christmas Bluegrass, Cool Yule, and the Yule Logs.
 If you’re more into thrill than musical trills, hop on any of the numerous rides that’ll be operating, like the Scream Weaver (the name is accurate) and the Electro-Spin, which we don’t suggest going on right after eating a full plate of roasted pork mac and cheese.
-WinterFest lasts until December 31, after which he park closes for the winter, but feel free to stay a few hours later for the New Year’s Eve at WinterFest celebration.
+WinterFest lasts until December 31, after which the park closes for the winter, but feel free to stay a few hours later for the New Year’s Eve at WinterFest celebration.

 Why it’s great in the winter: The Disney parks are often cited as the happiest places on Earth, and their winter makeovers manage to somehow dial up the cheer.
-The usual suspects are present -- weekend fireworks extravaganzas, nightly parades, actors sweating it out in giant animal costumes -- but everything is given a winter twist, from the occasional puff of cinnamon wafting through the air to holiday-themed shows and It's a Small World's snowy makeover, including all new decor and "Jingle Bells" blaring through the speakers in lieu of the iconic titular earworm.
-The food -- which some people actually visit the park for, specifically and weirdly -- also gets a makeover, while the characters get into the spirit of the holidays with new costumes.
+The usual suspects are present—weekend fireworks extravaganzas, nightly parades, actors sweating it out in giant animal costumes—but everything is given a winter twist, from the occasional puff of cinnamon wafting through the air to holiday-themed shows and It's a Small World's snowy makeover, including all new decor and "Jingle Bells" blaring through the speakers in lieu of the iconic titular earworm.
+The food—which some people actually visit the park for, specifically and weirdly—also gets a makeover, while the characters get into the spirit of the holidays with new costumes.
 Oh, and of course Santa's at the parade along with Anna and Elsa, who are now unescapable.
 But let's be real: Just the sight of that iconic magic castle dripping with icicle lights and given a nice dusting of fake frost is enough to make a Disney trip during the holidays.

 Things stay festive through January 6, at which point the crowds dwindle, the rides go back to normal, and the nerds at Galaxy's Edge stop talking about the Star Wars Holiday Special and go back to complaining about The Last Jedi.
 The magic, though, remains.

 Sure, there are tons of Six Flags across the country and they put on pretty cool holiday events, but when’s the last time you got to ride a “hypercoaster” at 80 miles per hour in New Jersey’s frigid temps?
 Never, that’s when.
 But no worries, that can all change after you conquer your fears and hop on one of the world’s top steel coasters, Nitro.
 Its name is just as intense as the first hill you’ll go up which is a casual 233 feet high (pack extra underwear).
-Buuuuttt if you’d rather spread out your coaster terror, Holiday in the Park is on until January 1 and that’s just enough time for you to go on every ride in the park -- or you can try to ride all 36 of them in one day.
+Buuuuttt if you’d rather spread out your coaster terror, Holiday in the Park is on until January 1 and that’s just enough time for you to go on every ride in the park—or you can try to ride all 36 of them in one day.

 Los Angeles, California and Orlando, Florida

 California friends, have no fear.
-Along with the theme park action there are exciting events for you too and the most anticipated one is the holiday takeover of Universal CityWalk, part of the Universal City complex.
+Along with the theme park action, there are exciting events for you too and the most anticipated one is the holiday takeover of Universal CityWalk, part of the Universal City complex.
 You have until December 26 to lay your eyes on the extremely lit (200,000 music-synced lights to be exact) Christmas tree at the 5 Towers Stage.
 And when your eyes need a break, wander inside all of the shops on CityWalk and pick up those last-minute gifts you’ve been putting off since Black Friday.
 And after December 26?
 Well, you're in either LA or Orlando, so the only thing that changes is the wattage of the lights and the wait times.